asdiadenpotatisen/computing-work-2/Horror.md

 Premise:
-Place:Neighbourhood, Time:Afternoon of three to five days with flashbacks , Characters:Narrator,Theodore,The man  , POV: Start off with third person, then continue with first person and end with third person
+Place: Neighbourhood, Time: Afternoon of three to five days with flashbacks , Characters: Narrator,Theodore,The man  , POV: Start off with third person, then continue with first person and end with third person

 Story plot: